myboyhood/myboyhood.github.io/_pages/about.md

 As the team leader, I have won champion in several national UAV competitions.
 Thus, I am proficient in the full range of technologies involved in the mechanical design of drones, hardware circuit, perception and localization, as well as planning and control processes.

 I am also experienced in UAV autonomous industrial inspection.
-I am fully responsible visual aerial inspection with ZPMC, and power line contact-inspection with state grid.
+I am fully responsible for visual aerial inspection with ZPMC, and power line contact-inspection with State Grid.
 <br/>

 # Education